What Is an SEO Audit? Why Do an SEO Audit? How To Do One?

 - Off-page factors like the inbound link profile, including a competitive link analysis and how to get rid of links that hinder the site’s performance

 A thorough audit takes time.
-(Here at Bruce Clay Inc., we spend up to 160 hours on one.)
+(Here at Bruce Clay Inc., we spend up to 160 hours preparing, delivering, and following up on each audit.)
 SEO expertise is not a core competency of many businesses.
 That’s why hiring an SEO vendor can be useful.